usatales.com

 by Jonathan Cutrer/Flickr

-Mustang Island is an 18-mile-long barrier island situated between the Gulf of Mexico and Corpus Christi Bay, stretching from Corpus Christi to Port Aransas.
+Mustang Island is an 18-mile-long barrier island between the Gulf of Mexico and Corpus Christi Bay, stretching from Corpus Christi to Port Aransas.

-You will find plenty of wildlife here, such as white-tailed deer, sea turtles, armadillos, jackrabbits, and migratory birds.
+Plenty of wildlife here, such as white-tailed deer, sea turtles, armadillos, jackrabbits, and migratory birds.
 An estimated 600 kinds of saltwater fish abound on this famous island!

 The settlement of Port Aransas is located on the island’s northern tip, while Mustang Island State Park covers the entire island’s southern part.